hollan2/capstone_project/Isle of Trust/public/markdown/level2.md

-~A new person, Susi has come onto the island!
-Susi only has 2 tons of cherries, and you two also share a cherry orchard, separate from that of Rec.
+~Welcome to your very first isle!
+Here, you’re with Rec, where the two of you share a cherry orchard.
-~You attempt to offer a similar deal you had with Rec to Susi, but Susi refuses, saying they “don’t trust you.”
+~Rec is a person who believes in the idea of reciprocity.
+In other words, Rec will treat you the way you treat them.
-~Instead, you offer to let Susi win for five years, in which case she says “we’ll see.”
+~It is 1950, and both of you have 5 tons of cherries.
+If you cooperate, both of you will obtain two tons of cherries for the year.
+If you cheat, you will get three tons, and they will lose two.
+But remember, Rec believes in reciprocity.
-~Susi here will learn to trust you if you cooperate with them for the specified three years.
-Once that is done, Susi will be more open to other offers!
+~At the end of 1960 (10 turns), you are expected to pay 5 tons of cherries for the mortgage.
-~To beat this level: Make sure that the three of you don’t run out of resources in 10 years.
-Once those 10 years have passed, each person needs to pay 5 tons of cherries as mortgage.
+~To beat this level: use what you learned about reciprocity, cheating, and cooperation to never go below 1 ton of cherries in your storage and have enough to pay for the mortgage.
-~Note that if you have more than others, feel free to help them to keep the group sustainable!
+~Stage 6 filler
 ~Stage 7 filler
 ~Stage 8 filler
 ~Stage 9 filler